 Manage Resources

 The Flink and Kafka clusters and gRPC server are managed by bash scripts.
 Those scripts accept four flags: -f, -k and -g to start/stop individual resources or -a to manage all of them.
-We can add multiple flags to start/stop multiple resources.
+We can add multiple flags to start/stop relevant resources.
 Note that the scripts assume Flink 1.18.1 by default, and we can specify a specific Flink version if it is different from it e.g. FLINK_VERSION=1.17.2 ./setup/start-flink-env.sh.

 1# setup/start-flink-env.sh